longrunningprocess/php-to-svelte-migration/README.md

 The idea is to add two more containers, one for a proxy and a another for the next app.
 The proxy will receive all incoming requests and have rules to determine whether to route a request the legacy app or the next app.
 This will all be transparent to the end user, i.e., the URL is not changed at all.

-> REMINDER: migrated routes must be disabled in existing client SPA
+> REMINDER: existing client SPA's _might_ have routes that will need to be disabled.

 ### Pros
 * No need to touch the PHP app